Drought Resistant Trees and Plants to Grow for Birds

 - Goldenrod (Solidago species) Flowers attract butterflies, including monarchs, blues and hairstreaks.
 Its seedheads attract varied bird species.
 Zones 3 to 10; midsummer to fall flowers.

-- Lavender (Lavandula species) Aromatic flowers attract many butterflies, especially skippers, painted ladies and sulphurs.
+- Lavender (Lavandula species) Aromatic lavender plants attract many butterflies, especially skippers, painted ladies and sulphurs.
 Finches and other birds dine on seedheads from early fall through winter.
 Zones 5 to 11; blooms in summer.

 - Penstemon (Penstemon species) Bell-shaped flowers attract moths and butterflies, such as skippers and swallowtails, as well as hummingbirds.
 Provides seeds for birds and serves as a caterpillar host plant for some checkerspot butterflies.
 Zones 3 to 10; summer flowers.